TSO-AG/OpenFrontend.Framework/site/content/components/slider.md

 Add the wheel to the slider, which shows the current slide.
 This is a purely decorative element.
 The SVG must follow the similar structure as the one in the example.

 {{< callout info >}}
 **Heads up!** Be sure to set a fixed slider height, as the slider on the desktop is in vertical mode.
+You may want to use `.vh-100-header` and `.max-vh-100-header` CSS classes.
 {{< /callout >}}

 You can use the `wheelBreakpoint` option to define at what breakpoint the slider will be switched to mobile/desktop mode.